signalsandnoises/karaoke-sign-in/README.md

-## Match the local karaoke place against your listening history
+## Sign-in to the local karaoke place and get song recommendations

 This evening project starts with a short conversation the night before: